Would you like to know how to use Anki much better than most people discuss?

-How would you like to learn a few thousand facts or words in a foreign language over the next couple of months?
+I’m talking about learning a few thousand facts or thousands of words in a foreign language over the next couple of months?

 That’s the scientifically demonstrated reality you can expect when using spaced repetition software (SRS).